fbpx

 • A stooped posture

-• A bone fracture that occurs much more easily than expected
+• A bone fracture that occurs much more quickly than expected

 Other factors for developing osteoporosis include:

-• A sedentary lifestyle (e.g lack of exercise, not being active)
+• A sedentary lifestyle (e.g. lack of exercise, not being active)

 • Drinking excess alcohol